nbarhamvc/scriptarchive/README.md

 # Scan types in these files

-- [Veracode Pipeline Scan SAST](https://docs.veracode.com/r/Pipeline_Scan) - Our fastest SAST scan type in CI, suited for use in pipelines/branches with frequent commits.
+- [Veracode Pipeline Scan SAST](https://docs.veracode.com/r/Pipeline_Scan) - Veracode's fastest SAST scan type in CI, suited for use in pipelines/branches with frequent commits.
 Will show results in CI build log and generate a results.json file, but results are not visible or linked to application profiles on Veracode platform.
 Use case is developers fixing findings earlier in their SSDLC.
 Parameters can be passed to configure output, check against Policy or baseline file.

 - [Upload and Scan SAST, SCA](https://docs.veracode.com/r/Getting_Started_with_Static_Analysis) - Fully-featured SAST scan type, including basic SCA results and full visibility via Veracode web interface in application profiles.
 Suited to positioning where there are less frequent commits, as only one scan can be conducted at once and scans cannot be queued.
 Option to scan at the Policy level which shows compliance, or in a development Sandbox to check compliance without impacting pass/fail state.